cloudcreativity/laravel-json-api/docs/upgrade.md

 We have changed the type-hinting of some protected methods so that they now type-hint the concrete instance of `ValidatedRequest`.
 This will only affect your application if you have overloaded any of the protected methods.

+### Adapters

+If any of your adapters were extending `Store\EloquentAdapter`, you now need to extend `Eloquent\AbstractAdapter` instead.

+We have removed deprecated properties and methods from the Eloquent adapter.
+A lot of these have been deprecated for some time, so are unlikely to affect your application unless you have Eloquent adapters that have not been changed for some time.
+If in doubt, check the changelog that lists the removals.

 ## 1.0.0-beta.5 to 1.0.0-beta.6